Interactions of Grid-Forming Power Converters and Synchronous Machines: Grid-Forming Control Architectures

 \subsection{Dispatchable Virtual Oscillator Control}

 Dispatchable virtual oscillator control (dVOC) \cite{colombino_global_2017,gros_effect_2018,SG-SI-BJ-MC-DG-FD:18} is a decentralized grid-forming control strategy that guarantees almost global asymptotic stability for interconnected GFCs with respect to nominal voltage and power set-points \cite{colombino_global_2017,gros_effect_2018}.
 The analytic stability conditions for dVOC explicitly quantify the achievable performance and include the dynamics and transfer capacity of the transmission network \cite{gros_effect_2018}.
-The dynamics of dVOC in $\alpha\beta$-coordinates are represented by